lmfit/asteval/doc/api.rst

   *  augmented assignments:  ``x += 1``
   *  if-expressions:      ``x = a if TEST else b``
   *  list comprehension:  ``out = [sqrt(i) for i in values]``
-  *  set and dict comphrension, too.
+  *  set and dict comprehension, too.
   *  print formatting with `%`, `str.format()`, or f-strings.
   *  function definitions